How do you strengthen your pelvic floor? Learn how to walk healthy

 Exercise alone doesn’t work

 Looking for ways to activate your pelvic floor?
-We’re hard at work on an article with exercises you can do right from the comfort of your own home.
+Take a look at these 6 simple exercises that you can do anytime at home.

 But there’s a catch: Exercise will only help you in the short term without a healthy stride.
 If you put on regular classic shoes every day, you’ll cancel out the results from any exercise you try.